cloudpilot-emu/cloudpilot-emu/README.md

 and you will up with a `src/cloudpilot` binary.
 The binary takes a ROM file or session image as an argument.
 There is a rudemtary readline CLI with tab completion that allows you to save session images and reset the virtual device.

+## Web SDL build

+The web frontend for the SDL build currently is a single `index.html`.
+You can serve it directly from the git repository and the compiled WASM code is loaded from `src`.
+Unsurprisingly, the WASM code needs to compiled first (see above.)

 # Credits